videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

 # BDD Experiment using Gradle, Junit5 + Micronaut.

+## Thoughts (1) on 25th July 2021

+This experiment is a continuation of the various experiments of `bdd-experiment-junit5-gradle` - this time around we've changed focus slightly i.e.

+1. *Move from VFA DSL to pure Java* - creating a new and usable DSL is a massive amount of work and even when completed with the necessary tooling etc there is a huge risk that a lot of people may not even be interested.
+The focus has (for now) changed to a pure Java solution, but one which is VERY easy and quite opinionated.
+The main advantage here is the raw power of Java.
+The idea would be similar to e.g. JGiven, but much lighter i.e. not forcing creating `Given`, `When` and `Then` classes but rather using annotations and creating much lighter "custom" action classes e.g. `ImdbActions` and also avoid inheritance as much as possible.

+2. *Light-weight DI Framework* - Using a DI framework can bring many advantages to coding including (1) easy management / injection of action classes, (2) AOP capabilities which can massively simplify test code and (3) advanced configuration capabilities out of the box.
+Of course, Spring framework is super popular but suffers from speed and size.
+Two alternatives were investigated (1) PicoContainer (very light) and (2) Micronaut (very small / fast).
+For now, Micronaut was chosen as it is extremely fast, small library size, easy Action injection, OAP capabilities and configuration very similar to Spring.

+3. *Laser focus on debugging* - Using Java is obviously more heavy-weight than a DSL but another clear advantages (in addition to the raw power of Java) is debugging - especially when a test breaks.
+The design of the Java DSL will be influenced heavily by that e.g. instead of the `given` text and `action` in one line in previous experiments e.g.

+       given("a user clicks on the search button", ui.click("#search-button"));

+   ... it will be spread over 2 lines ...

+       given("a user clicks on the search button");
+       ui.click("#search-button");

+   This is more verbose and mixes the `given`, `when`, `then` labels along with action calls, however the big advantage is that a user can click on the start of the `ui.click` line to easily debug this.

+4. *Easy to program* - it's still super important that novice programmers can pick this up as easily as possible.
+All code design decisions will have this as a focus.
+However, more advanced coders will appreciate the raw power of Java.

+5. *Output as DSL* - even though we're not using a DSL as an input - the output will be the same format.
+In the future we may reconsider this DSL as an input if users request it.

-# Thoughts (2) on 15th August 2021
+## Thoughts (2) on 15th August 2021

 A fair bit of code has now been written and impressions on this experiment are extremely positive.
 IMO this experiment iteration has been the most successful / positive so far.
 It lays the foundations for a future framework which Video First users can use to very quickly get started on UI testing off the ground.

 This experiment takes a lot of influence from BDD libraries such as [JGiven](https://jgiven.org/) or [Serenity BDD](http://www.thucydides.info/#/).
 However, to take JGiven as an example, it requires a